BusinessQuarterly Report9 min readPublished May 11, 2026

 Largest concentration

-One sector-boundary note matters for interpretation.
-Coding agents and search-and-retrieval overlap meaningfully — a company offering repository-aware retrieval to a coding workflow legitimately sits in both.
-We classified by the company's primary revenue motion rather than its technical surface, which means our breakdown will differ marginally from a strict technical taxonomy.
-Operators should view this taxonomy as a procurement orientation, not a technical schema.
+One taxonomy note matters for interpretation.
+The boundary between agentic-AI infrastructure and AI-adjacent enablement is fuzzy — a vendor offering an evaluation harness for agent workflows could legitimately sit in either bucket.
+We classified by primary revenue motion rather than technical surface, which means this breakdown will differ marginally from a strict technical taxonomy.
+Operators should view this as a procurement orientation, not a technical schema.

 05Geographic SpreadThe Bay Area still leads, by a narrower margin.